ArunGaonkar/arungaonkar.github.io/_pages/blogposts.md

 ## 3. "What gets measured gets managed".
 Is the contrary true?

 "What gets  measured gets managed" is a famous quote by Peter Drucker.
-I agree with Peter and can give few examples like, time, performance, speed of a car, respone_time, etc. But is the contrary true?
+I agree with Peter and can give few examples like time, performance, speed of a car, respone_time, etc. But is the contrary true?
 Is there something that we can manage effectively without measuring it?

 ## 2. Genetic inheritance of Mental Characteristics?